 Keystone projects should have effective management and monitoring arrangements for the investment.
 This should include a risk management strategy and a strategy for how the flexibility of resources will be managed.

-Responsible AI UK expects all keystone projects to establish and run an independent advisory board that will include at least one member of the Responsible AI UK leadership team, to provide advice and recommendations on the strategic scientific and research direction and activities (such as impact, advocacy and outreach) of the programme grant.
+RAI UK expects all keystone projects to establish and run an independent advisory board that will include at least one member of the RAI UK leadership team The board will provide advice and recommendations on the strategic scientific and research direction and activities (such as impact, advocacy and outreach) of the programme grant.

 This independent advisory board must meet at least annually.
 This group should have at least 50% independent membership and an independent chair.

-Responsible AI UK strongly encourages you to consider costing in project management and other administrative support such as employing a full-time equivalent project manager, and not relying on the project lead for these duties.
-Projects will be able to rely on the centralised communications, networking, and event management resources offered by the Responsible AI UK operations team for activities that look to bring together the wider ecosystem.
+RAI UK strongly encourages you to consider costing in project management and other administrative support such as employing a full-time equivalent project manager, and not relying on the project lead for these duties.
+Projects will be able to request support from the centralised communications, networking, and event management resources offered by the RAI UK Operations team for activities that look to bring together the wider ecosystem.

 What this scheme is not for